LoganConnor44/anki-templates/readme.md

     * On the answer side of the writing cards, the hanzi will animate the stroke order by default.
 2. Pleco Integration
     * At any time, the user can click the hanzi they are shown and the card will automatically open Pleco (very popular dictionary mobile application).
+3. Zhuyin Characters
+    * The project can convert your numbered pinyin into zhuyin characters.

 # beautify-chinese-study API